17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Mount Rainier National Park’s five regions:

-- Paradise/South (Nisqually or Stevens Canyon Entrance): The area where I fell in love with this national park!
-Famous for its wildflower meadows, the impressive Henry M Jackson Visitor Center, and historic Paradise Inn.
-You’ll find plenty of outdoor and indoor spaces to relax between exploration, along with dining options, making it perfect for groups with seniors and children.
+- Paradise/South (Nisqually or Stevens Canyon Entrance): Where I fell in love with this national park!
+Rainier’s Paradise area is famous for its wildflower meadows, the impressive Henry M Jackson Visitor Center, and historic Paradise Inn.
+You’ll find plenty of dining options and outdoor and indoor spaces to relax between hikes, making it perfect for groups with seniors and children.

-- Ohanapecosh/Southeast (Stevens Canyon Entrance): Features lowland forests, old-growth trees, waterfalls, and the Ohanapecosh Campground (closed in 2025).
+- Ohanapecosh/Southeast (Stevens Canyon Entrance): Features lowland forests, old-growth trees, waterfalls, and the Ohanapecosh Campground (closed until early summer 2026).
 This area is farthest from Seattle and Portland, so trails aren’t congested, even on summer weekends.

-- Sunrise/Northeast (White River Entrance): Offers the highest drivable point in the park, with unbeatable close-up mountain and sunrise views.
-Even though it’s the second busiest area during peak season, featuring a visitor center and a snack bar, it feels much more relaxed than Paradise.
+- Sunrise/Northeast (White River Entrance): Offers the highest drivable point in the park, with unbeatable sunrise views.
+I pulled over on my first drive in, amazed by how close the Mountain felt.
+Even though it’s the second busiest area during peak season, it feels much more relaxed than Paradise.

 1. Hike Iconic Trails